 We make every effort to get each county to hold the two allowed courses per calendar year, as well as encourage additional courses as requested.
 Regional deliveries to cover special circumstances are conducted when requested.
 Extension Services Bureau has successfully implemented the course: TIM-12 National Traffic Incident Management: Responder Training Program.
-This course State Fire Academy Division of MS Insurance Department Strategic Plan 2020-2024 Page 16 is designed to help all responders recognize the dangers encountered by emergency responders working in or near traffic.
+This course is designed to help all responders recognize the dangers encountered by emergency responders working in or near traffic.
 Additionally, Extension Services Bureau and University Medical Center successfully joined forces to initiate a new grant funded program titled First Hands.
 The program offers valuable first aid techniques to all first responders, instilling them with the confidence and ability to further save lives.